esi-neuroscience/syncopy/doc/source/developer/compute_kernels.rst

    independently from the concrete computational procedure.
 Thus, most of these methods do not require any problem-specific adaptions and act as stand-alone administration routines.
-The only exception to this design-concept is :func:`process_metadata`, which is intended to attach meta-information to the final output object.
-Since modifications of meta-data are highly dependent on the nature of the performed calculation, :func:`process_metadata` is the only abstract method of :class:`ComputationalRoutine` that needs to be supplied in addition to
+The only exception to this design-concept is :meth:`process_metadata`, which is intended to attach meta-information to the final output object.
+Since modifications of meta-data are highly dependent on the nature of the performed calculation, :meth:`process_metadata` is the only abstract method of :class:`ComputationalRoutine` that needs to be supplied in addition to
    |cf|_.